 Where: West Island, Ontario Place

 Ontario Place is another spot in the city that you may think is just fun in the summer but you’d be remiss not to check out the Winter Light Exhibition on the west island this season!
-18 pieces by local and international artists are on display, showing off light, temperature and ice in this season’s theme, Disruptive Engagement.
+Many pieces by local and international artists will be on display, showing off light, temperature and ice in this season’s theme, Cocoon / to Cocoon.

-Some installations are interactive (go on and give a hug to the Warm Hug piece and see it light up!), some are meant to mesmerize (the multi-dimensional Obscura will likely take up a lot of photos on your phone), and some aim to capture warmth (the glow from the Greenhouse installation will do the trick!).
+Some installations are interactive, some are meant to mesmerize, and some aim to capture warmth.
 No matter which installation you stumble across, it’ll get your artsy vibe on and make you appreciate those dark winter nights.